The Adopted Son (1917 film)

-The Adopted Son is a 1917 American silent drama film directed by Charles Brabin and starring Francis X. Bushman, Beverly Bayne, and Leslie Stowe.
+The Adopted Son is a lost 1917 American silent drama film directed by Charles Brabin and starring Francis X. Bushman, Beverly Bayne, and Leslie Stowe.
 It was released on October 29, 1917.

 Plot

 In the hills of Tennessee, a feud has existed for many years between the Conover's and the McLane's.
 Once a year, during the annual county fair, there is a truce between the families.
 As the truce ends, George Conover is ambushed by Henry McLane and killed.
 "Two Gun" Carter, who has just arrived in the area from Texas, witnesses the murder and carries the dead McLane back to his family.
 The entire clan is overcome by grief for the death of their kinsman, and the dead man's sister, Marian Conover, pleads with Carter to be adopted into their clan.

 Marian and Carter fall in love with one another, and eventually Carter proposes that he and Henry McLane fight a duel in order to end the feud.
 When Henry refuses to fight Carter, the leader of the McLane clan, Tom, agrees to take Henry's place.
 As the contest is being set up, Carter learns that he is actually a member of the McLane clan.
 He and Marian also make plans to marry.
 The day of the contest, Carter explains to Tom his heritage, but as they are talking, word comes to them that Henry has abducted Marian.
 The duel forgotten, Carter charges off to rescue Marian.
 During the course of the rescue, Henry falls off a cliff.
 Marian and Carter announce their plans to marry, and Tom let's everyone know that Carter is a McLane, thus ending the feud.